IBM/data-governance-mask-sensitive-data/README.md

 ![scenario](images/scenario.png)

 A customer registers on the insurance portal.
 During registration, the customer provides mobile number, address and e-mail.
 After registration, the customer can login and purchase insurance policies.
 The customer supplies credit card details for purchasing the policy.
 After an insurance policy has been purchased, a customer can query policy details with next premium due information on the chatbot.
-The policy details will contain the last 4 digits of the credit card that was used to purchase the policy.
+The policy details will contain the last 4 digits of the credit card that was used to purchase the policy displayed in addition to other details in the chatbot application.

 In this code pattern, you will learn how to:
 - Set up data assets for governance in the Watson Knowledge Catalog